Nimba-Solutions/Unit-of-Work/README.md

 // Create a new UnitOfWork instance
 UnitOfWork uow = new UnitOfWork();

-// Register new records
+// Stage some new records
 Account acc = new Account(Name = 'Test Account');
 Contact con = new Contact(LastName = 'Test Contact', Email = 'test@example.com');

-// Register the records
+// Register the records to uow uow.registerNew(acc);
-uow.registerNew(acc);
 uow.registerNew(con);

-// Set up relationships
-uow.registerRelationship(con, Contact.AccountId, acc);
+// ... maybe throw in some relationships uow.registerRelationship(con, Contact.AccountId, acc);

 // Commit all changes